four-insightfellows-corona-project/PopularTimes/README.md

 	- Thoughts:
 		- can look into how to interpolate this data to other nearby time bins.
 		- Or maybe impute it somehow based on weather data and the live popularity data for nearby time bins.

+## EDA
+Please refer to jupyter notebooks in the folder 'Notebooks'